blairh913/wgfast_2025/tutorials/agenda.md

 # Agenda

-All times in UTC
-All times in Iceland local time (GMT).
+All times in Iceland local time (UTC).

-For remote participation, please use the Teams link you received in email to join.
+For remote participation, please use the Teams link you received in your email.

 &nbsp;